muxspace/zeomancer_web/site/content/_index.md

   - image: img/farm_flood_13.jpeg
     bg: F9F3DB
     text: "While rain is less frequent, the intensity of storms is increasing.
 Farmers need to protect against floods and other water events."

 # 4-up
+zeo_benefits:
+  heading: Designed to maximize good
+  text: We're on a mission to improve the lives of millions of farmers.
+To do that, our tiny weather stations are cheap, easy to use, and last years, even with limited infrastructure.
+  showcase:
+    image: img/zeomancer_device_4.jpeg
+  items:
+  - image: img/icons/rugged_11.jpeg
+    text: Rugged and resilient case made from UV and impact resistant ABS
+  - image: img/icons/mount_2.jpeg
+    text: Easy to mount with shoelaces, wire, or just hook onto a fence
+  - image: img/icons/wrench_1.jpeg
+    text: Easy to repair and upgrade with commodity parts
+  - image: img/icons/future_3.jpeg
+    text: Future proof with multiple sensor expansion slots and over-the-air firmware updates

+# 4-up
 zeo_uses: